opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 consider use-case-level testing as a significant tool in verifying OPNFV compliance because it validates design patterns and support for the types of NFVI features that users care about.

-There are a lot of projects in OPNFV developing use cases and sample VNFs.
-The 2019.12 release of OVP features two such use-case tests, spawning and verifying a vIMS and a vEPC, correspondingly.

 8. Additional NFVI capabilities